sanjanachintaa/sanjanachintaa.github.io/_posts/2026-06-14-first-blog.md

 tags: [intro]
 ---

-Here's the updated version with Step 1.5 added:

----

 Hello!
 This is my first blog post!
 This post was originally about to be an introduction to me, Sanjana Chinta.
 Hii !!
 I am a cybersecurity student at FAMT, Ratnagiri expected to graduate in 2028.
 As im entering my 3rd year where the real magic about cybersecurity starts, i decided to document my journey in learning as much as i can about this domain as someone who is starting from ground zero.
 When i picked this course back in 2024 after my 12th, Cybersecurity seemed to be a fascinating and interesting domain.
 And i just hope it lives up to my expectations!